-I discovered the opportunity to apply for the Engineering Undergraduate of the Year Award during early January 2014, after an email had been sent out from my University’s career team.
-At the time I thought, “It’s unlikely that I would get very far through that process”, and therefore initially was not going to apply.
-However, before the end of the month, we were visited by the winner of the award in 2013, Jake Tudge, who had been studying the same course as me at the same University, but being one year my senior.
+I discovered the opportunity to apply for the Engineering Undergraduate of the Year Award during early January 2014, after an email had been sent out from my university’s career team.
+At the time I thought, 'It’s unlikely that I would get very far through that process', and therefore initially was not going to apply.
+However, before the end of the month, we were visited by the winner of the award in 2013, Jake Tudge, who had been studying the same course as me at the same university, but was one year my senior.
 He visited and delivered a presentation, outlining the process of applying for the award, followed by some of the experiences and exciting work that he’s been involved in since winning and working for E.ON.

 This was just the inspiration that I needed; meeting someone who had been in nearly exactly the same position as me and then who actually went all the way and won the award!
 Shortly after meeting Jake, I went on ahead and applied for the award.

-The initial stage involved completing multiple online forms and questionnaires, followed by several online tests not too dissimilar to that used by other companies when applying to apprenticeships, internships etc. which consisted mostly of workplace scenarios and seeing how you, as a team member, might deal with them.
-After this, I was required to answer some industry specific questions and it was here that having a good knowledge of E.ON and the sector that they work in (energy) was key.
-I spent roughly a week preparing my answers and arranged meetings with members from my University’s career team to ensure that the answers that I provided were suitable to the questions being asked.
+The initial stage involved completing multiple online forms and questionnaires, followed by several online tests not too dissimilar to that used by other companies when applying to apprenticeships, internships etc, which consisted mostly of workplace scenarios and seeing how you, as a team member, might deal with them.
+After this, I was required to answer some industry-specific questions and it was here that having a good knowledge of E.ON and the sector that they work in (energy) was key.
+I spent roughly a week preparing my answers and arranged meetings with members from my university’s career team to ensure that the answers that I provided were suitable for the questions being asked.
 Once we were both happy, I then sent off my application with the hope that maybe I might at least get to the assessment centre.

 The day itself consisted of three main activities: